-The Art School has always successfully completed the annual renewal of its Tier 4 license and pays close attention to its full compliance with Tier 4 regulations.
+The Art School has always successfully completed the annual renewal of its Student License and pays close attention to its full compliance with Student License regulations.
 A dedicated member of staff is responsible for monitoring any changes in requirements and responding to any queries arising.

-In the event of suspension/withdrawal of Tier 4 Sponsor license, the Art School will:
+In the event of suspension/withdrawal of the License, the Art School would:

-- Teach out all enrolled Tier 4 students on the course in line with the UKVI policy; - Work with the UKVI to seek reinstatement of our license; - Support any enrolled students affected to transfer to an alternative sponsor should this be necessary; - Ensure that students who have not enrolled and have not commenced their travels will be compensated for costs incurred and offered support to transfer their application to an alternative sponsor.
+- Teach out all enrolled sponsored students on the course in line with the UK Visas and Immigration (UKVI) policy; - Work with the UKVI to seek reinstatement of our license; - Support any enrolled students affected to transfer to an alternative sponsor should this be necessary; - Ensure that students who have not enrolled and have not commenced their travels will be compensated for costs incurred and offered support to transfer their application to an alternative sponsor.